 The Company continues to implement and adhere to the conditions stipulated in the approved Tailings Management Plans for the Horizon Mine, and the AOSP's Muskeg River and Jackpine Mines and thereby meet the requirements of the government of Alberta's Tailings Management Framework (2015) and Directive 85.
+In addition, the Company obtained approval for the Updated Tailings Management Plans (2023) for Muskeg River and Jackpine Mines.
+The tailings management plans outline progressive changes with improved performance in tailings management for the full life of the mines as well as the proposed tailings treatment technologies.
 However, in the future, there is the potential risk of exceeding the approved site-specific tailings profiles resulting in the requirement to post additional security under the Mining Financial Security Plan as well as the potential application of a compliance levy.
 Research and mitigative technologies are in development to reduce fluid tailings and to increase the certainty of achieving the tailings targets for the Horizon and AOSP mines.
-Through COSIA, technology development is jointly undertaken by all oil sands mine operators to accelerate the commercialization of such projects.
+Through Canada's Oil Sands Innovation Alliance, the innovation arm of Pathways, technology development is jointly undertaken by all oil sands mine operators to accelerate the commercialization of such projects.

 The Company's Oil Sands Mining operations continue to plan and execute progressive reclamation activities on the side slopes of its tailings facilities.
 Muskeg River Mine continues to advance the decommissioning process for its external tailings facility (South Expansion Area) and is waiting for the final construction completion report to be authorized before finalizing the regulatory requirements with the AER for its deregistration as a dam structure, further reducing the mine's environmental risk and liability.
-The South Expansion Area will be fully revegetated and reclaimed in 2023.
-Muskeg River Mine also obtained the decommissioning authorization for the removal of a sedimentation pond in the second quarter of 2022.
+The South Expansion Area was fully revegetated and reclaimed in 2023.
+Muskeg River Mine also obtained the decommissioning authorization for the removal of a sedimentation pond in 2022.